NAVAIR Spike

-The Spike, also called the Forward Firing Miniature Munition (F2M2), is a small missile developed by the USA Naval Air Warfare Center Weapons Division (NAWCWD), NAVAIR's Weapons Division.
+The Spike, also called the Forward Firing Miniature Munition (F2M2), is a small missile developed by the USA Naval Air Warfare Center Weapons Division (NAWCWD), NAVAIR's Weapons Division, currently being produced by Small Missile Company (SMC) in California.

 Background

-The Spike was developed in response to operational needs encountered during operations against asymmetric opponents.
+The Spike was developed in response to operational needs encountered during operations against asymmetric warfare opponents.

 Guided missiles like the AGM-114 Hellfire fired from aircraft and FGM-148 Javelin used by infantry have disadvantages when used against insurgents in urban areas.
-They are both cost prohibitive at around $100,000 per missile, designed to be used against slow-moving heavily armored vehicles like tanks, while during the Iraq War they were employed against personnel and fast-moving unarmored vehicles.
+They are both cost-prohibitive, at around $100,000 per missile, and are designed to be used against slow-moving, heavily armored vehicles, such as tanks.

+However, during the Iraq War, they were employed against personnel and fast-moving, unarmored vehicles.
 Also, because they are made to destroy heavy vehicles, they use large warheads that could inflict unnecessary collateral damage.

 The Spike was made to provide infantry with a shoulder-fired guided fire-and-forget missile system lighter and cheaper than the Javelin and produce light and more numerous weapons for unmanned aerial vehicles (UAVs) to carry.